How patients use medicines over time

 - Improve their outcomes

-Ultimately medicines optimisation can help encourage patients to take ownership of their treatment.
+Ultimately, medicines optimisation encourages patients to take ownership of their treatment.

-Medicines optimisation differs from medicines management in a number of ways but most importantly it focuses on outcomes and patients rather than process and systems.
-This focus on improved outcomes for patients is likely to help ensure that patients and the NHS get better value from the investment in medicines.
+Unlike medicines management it focuses on outcomes and patients rather than process and systems.
+This focus on improved outcomes for patients helps ensure that patients and the NHS get better value from the investment in medicines.

 Medicines optimisation: What does it mean for me?